Skip to content

 Okay, let’s talk about present value (PV).
 Imagine someone offers you $1,000 a year from now, or $1,000 today.
 Which do you choose?
 Most people grab the money now, and that’s not just because of impatience.
 It’s because that money has potential.
 You could invest it, earn interest, or use it to buy something that increases in value.
 This core idea is the time value of money, and PV is how we quantify it.
 In essence, PV helps you figure out what a future sum of money is really worth to you today, considering things like inflation and potential investment returns.
 Knowing the present value will help with your discounted cash flow analysis.
 Understanding how to apply this to real-world scenarios like evaluating investment opportunities, deciding whether to lease or buy equipment, or simply planning for retirement is crucial.
 Ignoring present value can lead to making bad financial decisions, essentially overvaluing future gains.

-See also Excel Vba Array
+See also Recover Unsaved Excel Spreadsheet

 Excel